rm20killer/HytaleDnD/README.md

 # HytaleDaD

-A mod for hytale to allow users to play D&amp;D in the game.
-To be used on an upcoming server
+A mod for hytale to allow users to play D&D in the game.
+To be used on an upcoming server.
+Using [hytale modding api](https://github.com/HypixelStudios) when out

 ## Things waiting on